awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 1. Create one of the following types of node groups\.
 To determine the instance type that you want to deploy, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 For this tutorial, complete the **Managed**, **Without a launch template or with a launch template without an AMI ID specified** option\.
 If you're going to use the node group for production workloads, then we recommend that you familiarize yourself with all of the [managed](create-managed-node-group.md) and [self\-managed](worker.md) node group options before deploying the node group\.
    + **Managed** – Deploy your node group using one of the following options:
      + **Without a launch template or with a launch template without an AMI ID specified** – Run the following command\.
 For this tutorial, use the `example values`\.
 For a production node group, replace all `example values` with your own\.
+The node group name can't be longer than 63 characters\.
+It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.

        ```
        aws eks create-nodegroup --cluster-name $cluster_name --nodegroup-name my-nodegroup \